biochem-fan/CrystFEL/README.md

 *   Load stream file directly into hdfsee
 *   Show spots and (multiple) lattices simultaneously
-*   Scrollbar in hdfsee
+*   Scrollbar in hdfsee -> merged to the official distribution
-*   Export to ADSC format.
+*   Export to ADSC format. -> merged to the official distribution
     This is useful for manual inspection of indexing in iMOSFLM.
     Since the original pixel doesn't have one-to-one correspondence in the output image, this is not perfectly accurate.